 First of all, there is the covering of consciousness with the clouds of these pressurised layers of samskaras.
 This is what is called the covering of the Atman by the sheaths of the personality.
 But the drama does not end there.
 Something else happens.
 Do you know something worse has happened to you?
 You are not merely aware that you are a body; that is not merely what has happened.
 If only the clouds had been covering the sun and the sun had identified himself with the clouds, then the notion would be, “I am the clouds.
 I am the body.”
 But this is not simply what has happened, though it is bad enough.
 “This is mine.
 This is not mine.
 He is my friend.
 This is my fatal enemy.”
 These ideas are further descents of consciousness into a worse form of circumstances.
 While the idea that you are the body is sufficient to take you to perdition, matters have become worse by the identification of bodily relations with other persons and things.

 While it is difficult to know if we have sensory attachment, it is more difficult to know if we have egoistic attachment because we may be under the impression that we are free from it.
-But sometimes we are tested by God Himself or by our own prarabdha.
+Sometimes we are tested by God Himself or by our own prarabdha.
 We are rubbed hard.
 When we are rubbed hard, we can know whether there is ego or not.
 Otherwise, nobody has ego.
-Everybody's ego is all right because we are all wonderful people sitting here.
+Everybody's ego seems all right because we are all wonderful people sitting here.
 Who has got ego here?
 But if we scratch a man, we will know the ego.

 Well, these are very essential factors we have to bear in mind.
 We should not go merely under the impression that we are all right, because nothing can be so hard as the study of one's own self.
 We cannot study our own selves because the self of ours cannot be made an object of study.
 It is not outside.
 It is inside.
 It is ourselves.
-That is why it is said that we must be under the guidance of the spiritual adept, an elder, for a long time.
+This is why it is said that we must be under the guidance of a spiritual adept, an elder, for a long time.
 We must be under the direction of a spiritual elder for a protected period of time; otherwise, we will be under the impression that we are meditating while we are only sitting quiet without achieving anything.

-Such is the tremendous preparation we have to make for meditation, and once we are prepared for it, once we have got ourselves ready for it by equipping ourselves with all these positive means through a careful and meticulous avoiding of all these extraneous factors—vijatiya vritti—then it is that we will sit for meditation and catch it like a matchstick catching fire.
-One strike or rub of a matchstick is sufficient for it to catch fire.
+Such is the tremendous preparation we have to make for meditation, and once we are prepared for it, once we have got ourselves ready for it by equipping ourselves with all these positive means through a careful and meticulous avoidance of all these extraneous factors—vijatiya vritti—then it is that we will sit for meditation and catch it, like a matchstick catching fire.
+One strike of a matchstick is sufficient for it to catch fire.
 Now our matchstick is very wet.
 Perhaps there is no sulphur there, and it is only a stick.
-Plantain-stem devotees have to become wooden devotees, they say, and then become gunpowder devotees.
+It is said that plantain stem devotees have to become wooden devotees, and then become gunpowder devotees.
 Gunpowder catches fire quickly, wood catches fire a little slowly, but plantain stem will never catch fire at all.
-However much a man is told, he will go away without understanding anything.
+However much a man is told something, he will go away without understanding anything.
 Swami Sivanandaji Maharaj was very fond of this analogy of gunpowder, firewood and plantain stem.
 So let us not be plantain stem devotees.
-We should be at least wooden devotees, if not gunpowder.
+We should be at least wooden devotees, if not gunpowder devotees.
 Gunpowder catches fire immediately; the moment we think of God, our hair will stand on end.